Get the Tap app

 For investors more interested in stability and receiving regular payments rather than voting on corporate issues, preferred stocks are often the security of choice.
 Preferred stock are shares that provide dividends but without the voting rights.
 Like bonds, there are a number of features that make them attractive investments.
 For example, many companies include clauses allowing them to repurchase shares at an agreed-upon price.

 Although both stocks and bonds signify an investment, they vary in how they operate.
-With bonds, you're essentially lending money to the government or a company and collecting interest as a return.
-While with stocks you're buying part-ownership of a company.
+With bonds, you're essentially lending money to the government or a company and collecting interest as a return while with stocks you're buying part-ownership of a company.
 Another key difference is that bondholders usually have more protection than stockholders do.

 In contrast to stocks, bonds are not normally traded on an exchange, but rather over the counter (the investor has to deal straight with the issuing company, government, or other entity).